-Career and technical student organizations (CTSOs) is one of 12 elements of high-quality CTE, defined in ACTE’s comprehensive, research-based Quality CTE Program of Study Framework.
+Career and technical student organizations (CTSOs) is one of 12 elements of high-quality CTE, defined in the comprehensive, research-based ACTE Quality CTE Program of Study FrameworkTM.
 This element addresses CTSOs, which are organizations for individuals enrolled in CTE programs that engage in activities as an integral part of the instructional program, including the delivery and availability of CTSO opportunities for student skill and leadership development.
 The following reports, articles, guides and toolkits can help you develop and support high-quality CTSOs.

 CTSOs help students develop academic, technical and employability skills and achieve educational attainment.